easonychang/2048Game-Mod/README.md

 # 2048

+2048 is a puzzle game played on a simple grid of size 4x4, with numbered tiles that are a power of 2.
+They numbered tiles slide in one of 4 directions (UP, DOWN, LEFT, RIGHT) based on user input.
+Every turn, a new tile will randomly appear in an empty spot on the board with a value of either 2 or 4.
+Tiles will slide as far as possible in desired direction until they are stopped by either another tile or the edge of the grid.
+If two tiles of the same number collide while moving, they will merge into a tile with a total value of the two tiles that collide.

 This is a modification of the game 2048, a popular puzzle game in the app store where a player's goal is to create a tile of 2048.
 The original game can be